Statistical analysis of periodic data in neuroscience: Background

 where \emph{N} is the number of observations, \(\bar{x}\) is the multivariate sample mean, \(\mu\) is the point of comparison, \(C^{-1}\) is the inverse covariance matrix, and \('\) denotes vector transposition.
 Conceptually, the \(T^2\) statistic extends the univariate T-statistic by incorporating the covariance between the dependent variables.
 Two-sample and paired variants are also available, and the test can be applied with an arbitrary number of dependent variables (though here only the bivariate case will be considered).

-More recently, Victor and Mast (1991) proposed a simpler version of \(T^2\), called \(T^2_{circ}\).
+More recently, \cite{Victor1991} proposed a simpler version of \(T^2\), called \(T^2_{circ}\).
 The \(T^2_{circ}\) statistic makes the strong assumption that the dependent variables (real and imaginary Fourier components) are uncorrelated and have equal variance.
 When these conditions are met, the test statistic for the one-sample case is defined as:

 where \(x_j\) denotes the \(j\)th observation of the dependent variables, and all other terms retain their previous meanings.
 Notice that no covariance term is present in equation \eqref{eq:t2c}, because of the independence assumption.
 This makes the statistic simpler to calculate, but causes problems when the assumption is violated (as will be demonstrated below).
 Conceptually, this statistic takes the vector difference between the bivariate sample mean (\(\bar{x}\)) and a comparison point (\(\mu\)), and scales by the mean length of the residual vector lines joining each data point to the sample mean.
 Two-sample and repeated measures versions of the \(T^2_{circ}\) statistic are also possible.